FITNESS THROUGH YOUR PERI-MENOPAUSE AND BEYOND

 Please read below for further details or scroll to the bottom and get in touch for a free consultation.
 And yes I am very happy to train men.

 It is known that post-menopausal women have a higher risk of heart disease, with most heart attacks happening in the 10 years after menopause.

 Alongside good nutrition, working your heart muscle by exercising at a moderate intensity at least 3 times a week, can really help to reduce this risk.
 Even gentle exercise such as walking, swimming or Pilates can help improve heart health as well as joint health and respiratory health.

-The lack of oestrogen in women over 50 and testosterone in men over 70, leads to rapid loss of bone density, and can potentially lead to fractures, bone breaks and osteoporosis.
+The lack of oestrogen in women around 50 and testosterone in men around 70 years of age, leads to rapid loss of bone density, which can potentially lead to fractures, bone breaks and osteoporosis.
 Alongside this, low oestrogen combined with environment-linked factors will lead to a reduction in the bulk of skeletal muscle and the maximum muscle force a woman can produce.
 It also impairs the recovery of muscle after an injury.

 Along with a healthy diet (e.g. adequate levels of calcium, Vitamin D, and K) carrying out some form of weight baring exercise on a regular basis can really help to prevent bone density depletion.
-You don't even need to lift weights to make a difference; jogging, hill walking and body weight resistance exercises are all great ways to maintain bone health.
+You don't really need to lift weights to make a difference; jogging, hill walking and body weight resistance exercises are all great ways to maintain bone health.
 To really increase muscle mass you do need to actually lift weight of some description.
-In my sessions I always ensure we build in some resistance which will also help with your posture and can really boost your confidence levels too.
+In my sessions I always ensure we build in lots of resistance with weights.
+This in itself will help with your posture & body shape and can really boost your confidence levels too.